abajwa-hw/single-view-demo/LAB-STEPS.md

 Instructions for HDP 2.2 can be found [here](https://github.com/abajwa-hw/hdp22-hive-streaming/blob/master/README-22.md)

 #### Demo overview
+In this lab we model a hadoop cluster with 2 tenants, IT & Marketing.
+IT is responsible for onboarding data while Marketing is responsible of running analytical queries.
+IT jobs are batch oriented while Marketing queries are typically interactive in nature.
+The lab includes steps for setting queues, onboarding data, applying security and running analytical queries.
+For the lab, we allocate cluster capacity equally between IT and Marketing.

 1. [Start HDP 2.3 sandbox and enable Hive features like transactions, queues, preemption, Tez and sessions](https://github.com/abajwa-hw/hdp22-hive-streaming#part-1---start-sandbox-vm-and-enable-hive-features)
 2. [Sqoop - import PII data of users from MySql into Hive ORC table](https://github.com/abajwa-hw/hdp22-hive-streaming#part-2---import-data-from-mysql-to-hive-orc-table-via-sqoop)